 Author: David Brewster, ANU

-David Brewster is Visiting Fellow at the Strategic and Defence Studies Centre, the Australian National University.
+David Brewster is a Senior Research Fellow with the National Security College, Australian National University.

 This article appeared in the most recent edition of the East Asia Forum Quarterly, ‘Managing China’.